28 Apr 2021

 If external or internal compartment pressures from compression, oedema or other internal or external forces exceed these forces, then the tiny capilliaries are squished (real word), and oxygen doesn’t reach its destination tissue/organ.

-In closed head Injury, then maybe collections of blood (haematoma), and as the tissues of the brain start to become inflamed and swell, along with the collection of haematoma, intracranial pressure rises.
-When the rise in intracranial pressure exceeds Maximum capillaries pressure, then brain tissue becomes ischaemic and dies.
+In closed head injury, there maybe collections of blood (haematoma), and as the tissues of the brain start to become inflamed and swell, along with the collection of haematoma, intracranial pressure rises.
+When the rise in intracranial pressure exceeds maximum capillaries pressure, then brain tissue becomes ischaemic and dies.

 The vast majority of spinal cord injury occurs as a result of bleeding or swelling into the bony canal where the spinal-cord sits.
 As the swelling or bleeding increases into this area, it places compression or pressure on the spinal-cord, this exceeds the capillaries pressure resulting in, you guessed it, ischaemia and cell death.